google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 - Use relative sizes for images to prevent them from accidentally overflowing the container.
 - Use the `picture` element when you want to specify different images depending on device characteristics (a.k.a. art direction).
 - Use `srcset` and the `x` descriptor in the  `img` element to give hints to the browser about the best  image to use when choosing from different densities.
-- Consider using inline images to reduce file requests if your page only has one or two images and these are not used elsewhere on your site.
+- If your page only has one or two images and these are not used elsewhere on your site, consider using inline images to reduce file requests.

 ### Use relative sizes for images

 Remember to use relative units when specifying widths for images to prevent them from accidentally overflowing the viewport.
-For example, `width: 50%;` will cause the image width to be 50% of the containing element (not the viewport or actual pixel size).
+For example, `width: 50%;` causes the image width to be 50% of the containing element (not 50% of the viewport or 50% of actual pixel size).

-Because CSS allows content to overflow its container, it may be necessary use
+Because CSS allows content to overflow its container, you may need to use
 max-width: 100% to prevent images and other content from overflowing.
 For
 example: